- Staff Roster

-We invite and encourage you to visit school and/or your child’s room to share in his/her experiences; however, an approved background check (see above) is required and must be completed prior to these visits.
+Due to COVID-19 guidelines, all volunteers must be fully vaccinated or have an approved exception on file.
 Please know that NR staff do not have access to ANY information that is shared in the background check.
 This is done through our Public Safety department.
 We only have a list of names that have been approved.
 We do not receive a list of names of those who did not receive approval.
 This is a confidential system.

 Volunteers are encouraged to make arrangements for child care for their pre-schoolers while helping at school.
-Pre-schoolers in the classroom are a distraction to students, teachers and the learning process and are not allowed per district policy.
-We ask that you please keep your pre-schooler at home if you are in the classroom.
-Pre-school students can work with parents in the workroom as long as they are supervised.
+Pre-schoolers can be a distraction to students, teachers and the learning process and are not allowed per district policy.
+We ask that you please keep your pre-schooler at home if you are volunteering.

 Occasionally, you may have friends or relatives staying with you during times when school is in session.
 Students not attending Nancy Ryles School will not be allowed to visit during school hours.
 Student visitors may come for lunch if accompanied by an adult.
-School-age alumni may only visit on days when their school is not in session.
+School-age alumni may only visit on days when their school is not in session and they have pre-approval from a NR staff member.
 Alumni who want to visit previous teachers may do so after school hours if arranged with the teachers and must check in at the office, wear a name badge and limit their visit to a specific classroom where prior approval was given.